Skip available courses

 Fee Schedule.pdf

-A police and ambulance intervention plan (PAIP) is a plan developed by mental health clinicians that provides specific information and strategies regarding a consumer to inform and assist the Queensland Police Service (QPS) and the Queensland Ambulance Service (QAS) to mediate a mental health event involving a consumer in the community.
+A Police Advice and Intervention Plan (PAIP), previously known as a Police and Ambulance Intervention Plan, is a plan developed by mental health clinicians that provides specific information and strategies regarding a consumer to inform and assist the Queensland Police Service (QPS) to mediate a mental health event involving a consumer in the community.

-You may email any relevant info to MentalHealthLiaison@ambulance.qld.gov.au.
+You may email any relevant information to MentalHealthLiaison@ambulance.qld.gov.au.
 If it is an active call ask the 000 call taker if you can speak with the Mental Health Liaison Service; if they are available you will be transferred.

 To get started, click on Module 1 below.
 Upon completion of the one (1) hour module you will need to complete a post-training evaluation to download your certificate.